 Alfred Edward Housman was a turn of the century English poet and scholar.
 A man at the end of the Empire.

 He penned beautiful, short, jewel like poetry that could be incredibly depressing.
 His poetry went beyond cynical to about being doomed.
 His poetry in A Shropshire Lad was extremely popular among British soldiers sent to die in the trenches of World War I.

 George Orwell knew Housman’s poetry well and thought it shaped an entire generation of British men during the Edwardian era.
 “A kind of bitter, defiant paganism, a conviction that life is short and the gods are against you, which exactly fitted the prevailing mood of the young.”

-Illustrated used copies abound for little money.
-My book had illustrations as melancholy as the writing.
+Illustrated, used copies abound for little money.
+Try abe.com.
+My book has illustrations as melancholy as the writing.